 Frequently Asked Questions

 ARC stands for Access to Resources in the Community.
-It is a study assessing the impact of navigation support in enhancing patient access to health enabling resources (HERs) in their preferred language to address needs related to the COVID-19 pandemic.
+It is a study assessing the impact of navigation support in enhancing patient access to health enabling resources (HERs) in their preferred language to address health and social needs.

 The Nominated Principle Investigator of ARC is Dr. Simone Dahrouge.

 RCT, or Randomized controlled trial, is a study in which people are allocated at random (by chance alone) to receive one of several clinical interventions.